turingschool/front-end-curriculum/projects/linked-list.md

 - The button for creating links should be disabled if there are no contents in the title or URL fields.
 - The application should be able to keep count of the total number of links currently on the page.
+- The application should be able to keep count of the total number of read and unread links currently on the page.

 ## Rubric